Rusz01/UWL-Nepalese-Society-Website/README.md

 - Dynamic **member profiles**
 - Integrated **blog** area for community contributions

 Acting as both **lead developer** and **project manager**, the site was built using Python/Django, with a custom responsive frontend.
-The project followed a structured Waterfall methodology from requirement gathering through deployment :contentReference[oaicite:1]{index=1}.
+The project followed a structured Waterfall methodology from requirement gathering through deployment.

 ---